December 20th 2019

 This information is information that Azelio AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
 The information was submitted for publication, through the agency of the contact person set out above, at 12:10 pm CEST on December 20, 2019.

-Azelio is a public Swedish company, specialising in thermal energy storage with dispatchable Stirling-based electricity production when and where it is needed, modular and to a low cost.
+Azelio is a public Swedish company, specializing in thermal energy storage with dispatchable Stirling-based electricity production when and where it is needed, modular and to a low cost.
 The technology is revolutionary for its unique ability to store thermal energy for production of electricity at nominal effect for 13h.
 The company has well over 100 employees, headquartered in Gothenburg with production facilities in Uddevalla and development centres in Gothenburg and Åmål in Sweden, as well as international presence in China, Spain and Morocco.
 Since the start in 2008, the company has invested over one billion SEK in technical development.
 In June 2018, the company changed its name from Cleanergy to Azelio and in December 2018 the company was listed on Nasdaq Stockholm First North.
-FNCA Sweden AB, +46(0)8-528 00 399, email@example.com, is Certified Adviser.
+FNCA Sweden AB, +46(0)8-528 00 399, firstname.lastname@example.org, is Certified Adviser.

 Azelio is a Swedish cleantech company.
 We have developed an ingenious long duration energy storage technology, providing dispatchable electricity and usable heat for all hours of the day – with zero emissions and at a very competitive cost.